Obituaries for the week of September 13, 2017

 Mr. Whitaker is survived by two sons, Brent Whitaker, III of Biloxi, Miss., Ken (Melanie) Whitaker of Acworth, Ga.; one daughter, Greer Hull of Decatur, Ala.; four grandchildren, Whitney Brown, Leslie Whitaker Keith, Morgan Hull and Brian Whitaker; one great-grandchild, Brayden Hood.

-Funeral services will be held Friday, September 8, 2017 at 1 p.m. from Johnson-Quimby Funeral Home Chapel with Dr. Debora Bishop officiating.
-Interment will follow in Oak Hill Cemetery.
-Active pallbearers will be Gordon Everette, Gene Everette, Blake Keith, Whit Whitaker, Fred Whitaker and Martin Fowler.
+Funeral services were held Friday, September 8, 2017 at 1 p.m. from Johnson-Quimby Funeral Home Chapel with Dr. Debora Bishop officiating.
+Interment followed in Oak Hill Cemetery.
+Active pallbearers were Gordon Everette, Gene Everette, Blake Keith, Whit Whitaker, Fred Whitaker and Martin Fowler.

-Honorary pallbearers will be Giles Chapmen, I.G.
+Honorary pallbearers were Giles Chapmen, I.G.
 Nichols, L. Junior Roberts and Jim VanPelt.

-The family will receive friends Friday, September 8, 2017 from noon until service time at 1 p.m. at Johnson-Quimby Funeral Home
+The family received friends Friday, September 8, 2017 from noon until service time at 1 p.m. at Johnson-Quimby Funeral Home

 Johnson-Quimby Funeral Home in charge of all arrangements.
 Atmore, Ala.